wagnergaluppo/CRheoLab/doc/pages/meshParameters.md

 If the cell is located at the boundary as shown in the following figure

-\image html fcOT.svg "Figure 3:  Boundary Faces" width=400px
+\image html fcOT.svg "Figure 3:  Boundary Faces" width =300 px

 Where,